benzzdan/laravel-vue-passport-template/README.md

 Steps to install:

+1. composer install
+2. npm install
-1. set your .env file
+3. set your .env file
-2. php artisan migrate
+4. php artisan migrate
-3. php artisan passport:install
+5. php artisan passport:install
-4. Update .env file with clien ID and secret from last command or from the entries on db
+6. Update .env file with clien ID and secret from last command or from the entries on db